ustaxes/UsTaxes/README.md

 ### Desktop application

 The desktop application is built with [Tauri][tauri-root].
-In addition to the above steps, please [follow this reference for setting up your environment for Tauri](https://tauri.studio/en/docs/getting-started/intro/#setting-up-your-environment).
+In addition to the above steps, please [follow this reference for setting up your environment for Tauri][tauri-setup].

 Once your environment is set up for tauri, run, `npm run desktop`.
 To avoid a browser window being spawned in addition to the desktop window, just set the BROWSER environment variable as in: `BROWSER=none npm run desktop`.